For redundancy, deploy your Palo Alto Networks next-generation

 firewalls in a high availability

-configuration.
-There are two HA deployments:
+HA pair, there are two HA deployments:

 active/passive—In this deployment, the active peer continuously